ethereum-optimism/optimism/.gitbook/contents/hc/4_deploy-smart-contract.md

 ```

 The constructor of our smart contract takes an address as an argument.
 Therefore, we pass the address of
-HybridAccount.1, which, along with other necessary contracts, is deployed as shown above.
+`HybridAccount.1`, which, along with other necessary contracts, is deployed as shown above.

 ## Additional Examples

-The documentation above was precisely written for the addition of two numbers. \
-The ``hybrid-compute `` folder contains more examples that can be used and experimented with.
+The documentation above was precisely written for the addition of two numbers.
+The `hybrid-compute/` folder contains more examples that can be used and experimented with.

-Let's integrate them into our `server-loop`
+Let's integrate them into our `server-loop`:

 ```python
   def server_loop():